Restaurants in the Cinque Terre can shock you.

 The thing about traveling is that you’re often on the move.
 Just when you get your bearings and find the places you like – you’re gone.
 That’s why it’s not uncommon for travelers to eat at the same place for two nights, even if they are just staying for three.
 Why?
 Because it was good the first time, and you don’t want to waste your time “finding” the good stuff.
 I think there’s a better way.
 I hope you use this list.

-For a decade, I’ve eating my way through the Cinque Terre.
+For a decade, I’ve been eating my way through the Cinque Terre.

 I want to save you 10 hours of research on Trip Advisor right now.
 The problem with looking on Trip Advisor for the Cinque Terre is that all five villages (Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso) have separate reviews.
 You have to comb through them all.
 Don’t bother.